14 Mother's Day Campaign Ideas (and How to Approach this Holiday Thoughtfully)

 People who are on the fence about ordering from your website due to shipping fees may finally pull the trigger on that purchase once those fees disappear.

 How important is free shipping?
-In The State of Shipping Report from 2022, researchers found that 56% of abandoned carts are caused by shipping concerns — including shipping fees.
+Researchers from the Baymard Institute have found that 48% of abandoned carts are caused by extra costs, such as taxes and shipping fees.

 Recent stats featuring the reasons for abandoned shopping carts